The Thing That Wouldn't Die: Production

 Before the episode aired, John Lithgow told the press, "We end it in a blaze of glory.
 It was 139 episodes, laughing all the way.
 I must say the feeling is melancholy; we really did love it all the way up to the end.
 But in the final scene, the emotions from the actors (especially John Lithgow, French Stewart) were genuine as they really were upset about the series coming to a close.
 I am on to the next, and quite excited about my next big project."

-The finale was watched by 11.9 million viewers.
+The finale was watched by 11.88 million viewers, ranking 18th for the week.

 Reception

 The finale received mixed reviews from both fans and critics alike.
 The Boston Herald's Monica Collins said it was "charming", and Mike Duffy of the Detroit Free Press called it "sublimely ridiculous to the end, shamelessly silly and proud of it".
 However, Entertainment Weekly gave the episode a C, and Alan Pergament of The Buffalo News wrote, "Save a scene in which Mary has a variety of facial expressions when Dick asks her to think back about their lives together while imagining he is an alien, the episode is less than memorable."
 Joe Amarante of the New Haven Register said that Elvis Costello's performance was "somewhat wooden".

 Despite this, it was the most watched episode of the season.